Kidnapping in Nigeria: Zamfara State

-Makurdi Kidnapping
+Makurdi kidnapping

 On 24 April 2021, gunmen kidnapped students from the Federal University of Agriculture in Makurdi, in Benue State.
-According to eye witnesses, three students were kidnapped, but two students were confirmed kidnapped later.
+According to eyewitnesses, three students were kidnapped, but two students were confirmed kidnapped later.
 This is Nigeria's fifth kidnapping from an academic institution in 2021.
 It came just four days after the Greenfield University kidnapping.
 On 28 April 2021, the university released a statement confirming the return of the abducted students.
-According to the university’s spokesperson, the two students came back on 27 April 2021 unhurt.
+According to the university's spokesperson, the two students came back on 27 April 2021 unhurt.

 South-East

-Kidnapping of the Head of the Methodist Church in Nigeria.
+Head of the Methodist church kidnapping

-The head of the Methodist church in Nigeria, Samuel Kanu was kidnaped on Sunday the 26th of May 2022.
+The head of the Methodist church in Nigeria, Samuel Kanu, was kidnapped on Sunday 26 May 2022.
 The kidnapping occurred along a highway in the southeastern state of Abia.
-He and a number of priests travelling to the Owerri airport after a church event, were abducted after their vehicle's tyres we punctured by the assailants' bullets.
+He and a number of priests travelling to the Owerri airport after a church event were abducted after their vehicle's tyres were punctured by the assailants' bullets.
+Under threats of death by decapitation, the priests were coerced into paying an eventual ransom of a hundred million naira.

-They were abducted by a network of commercial kidnappers which claimed to oversee kidnappings in the region.
-The grouped consisted mostly of Fulani immigrants from a number of countries in the Sahel region such as Niger, Mali and Sudan.

-These immigrants however had lived extensively in Nigeria and spoke Igbo - the native language of the region, very fluently.

-Under real threats of death by decapitation (as was the fate of past un-cooperating victims), the priests were coerced into paying an eventual ransom of a hundred million Naira.
 This was done via phone calls to heads and members of the church.
 The funds were intended for distribution among the members of the kidnapping group present, but most were to be sent to other senior members of the larger kidnapping network, as well as to their sponsors.